robbykap/CS260-Web_Programing/simon-html/README.md

-# simon-html
+# simon-css

-This deliverable demonstrates the use of basic HTML elements for structure, basic formatting, input, output, links, and drawing.
+This application deliverable demonstrates the use of basic CSS for styling and a responsive design.